 I told the group, if someone like me, with many resources, a confident personality and a large network of helpful people struggled as I did, even more so we need to help each other when harassment and bullying happens on the job.

-Thanks to Lisa Mangigian for her leadership in organizing and following through and to Stephanie Stiles for the blog post on the CIL website, kind words and her photography support at the session.
+Thanks to Lisa Mangigian for her leadership in organizing and following through and to Stephanie Stiles for the blog post on the CIL website, and her photography support at the session.

 “Don’t just stand for the success of other women – insist on it.”